 Proxmox Full Disk Encryption with SSH Remote Unlock

 Although ZFS also offers encryption there is no support for full disk encryption yet so we will use LUKS instead.
+This is advanced and I assume you know your ways around Linux!

 Requirements: ZFS mirror (raid1) install